Jonny-Sharpshot/Jonny-Sharpshot/README.md

 - 👀 I’m interested in learning more about coding.
 - 🌱 I’m currently learning Python and Networking.
 - 💞️ I’m looking to collaborate on educational level.
-- 📫 You can reach at jnrivera1994@hotmail.com, jnrivera1994@icloud.com, support@royal4.com
+- 📫 You can reach at  jnrivera1994@icloud.com, and support@royal4.com
 -

 <!---